Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

 ### Data Privacy and Generic Names

-Where possible, replace login, project name and other private data with clearly arbitrary placeholders.
+Where possible, replace login, project name and other private data with clearly recognizable placeholders.
 In particular, use the generic login `marie` and the project title `p_number_crunch` as placeholders.

 ```console